gabriel-briffe/MountainCircles/README.md

 - found in /templates
 - they are copied alongside each geojson, named identically, after calculations, for quicker export
 - Guru Maps docs: https://gurumaps.app/docs/mapcss
-- when playing with the styles, i found out that using android studio's emulator was quicker than exporting to real phone.
-Some mapcss crashed the app consistently -> clear all app data, or uninstall/reinstall

 # to do next

 - get the missing eastern bit of the alp
-- see if polygon export is viable in the geojson to color the map for each airfield
 - add the ability to choose individual glide/ground clearance/circuit height for each airfield
-- long term: make a self contained executable
 - add airspace. we could start with airspace connected to the ground (P areas, national/regional parks)